The heart and soul of the Institute is its Junior Associates Program.

 - Kyle Sepe

 - Michael Bonadies.
 A member of the Class of 2014 majoring in International Studies, Michael conducted a research project exploring the treatment of minority religious communities in Syria and Malaysia.

-- Rachel Field A graduate of Washington College, she will be serving as the course assistant for Professor Prud’homme’s course on Comparative Western Religions.
+- Rachel Field A graduate of Washington College, she served as the course assistant for Professor Prud’homme’s course on Comparative Western Religions.

 2011/2012 Junior Associates include the following Washington College students whose special projects have been supported by the Institute: